-- o procedures for staff and others to report concerns that they may have about the children they meet that are in line with "What to do if you are worried a child is being abused" (Refer to School's Safeguarding Policy and Procedures) - appropriate codes of practice for staff, particularly those working directly with children, such as those issued by the Churches' Child Protection Advisory Service (CCPAS), and the Catholic Safeguarding Advisory Service (CSAS) or other denomination or faith groups; and - o recruitment procedures in accordance with safer recruitment guidance and NSSCB procedures, alongside training and supervision of staff (paid or voluntary).
+- appropriate codes of practice for staff, particularly those working directly with children, such as those issued by the Churches' Child Protection Advisory Service (CCPAS), and the Catholic Safeguarding Advisory Service (CSAS) or other denomination or faith groups. - recruitment procedures in accordance with safer recruitment guidance and NSSCB procedures, alongside training and supervision of staff (paid or voluntary).